santtier/Dota-SPA/README.md

 - Recommended using [JSDoc](https://www.youtube.com/watch?v=r0H-acWQS6c)

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit
+If you want to see the demo of this proyect deployed, you can visit [Dota-SPA](https://dota-spa.herokuapp.com/ "Dota-SPA")